thomascampagnolo97/sign_language_ML/README.md

 System's features & Improvements
 ------------------

-Some advantages of using SVC, LinearSVC and Random Forest for Sign Language MNIST image classification are:
+The main advantage of using SVC, LinearSVC and Random Forest for Sign Language MNIST image classification is:

 - Generally good performance.
-These algorithms are known to perform well in classifying structured data, such as images.
+These algorithms are known to perform well in classifying structured data.
-- Interpretability.
-Some machine learning algorithms provide a more direct and understandable explanation of the decisions made by the model, facilitating the interpretation of the results.

 However, there are some limitations in using these algorithms.